blessingofori-atta/web-academic/content/authors/admin/_index.md

 - Teachers
 ---

-Hello there!
-I'm Blessing, a Biostatistician at SDBC, University of Utah, with a passion for medical research.
-I specialize in diving deep into healthcare data and translating it into actionable insights.
-I am dedicated to providing state-of-the-art statistical support to researchers, making sure that their projects are not just scientifically robust but also socially impactful.

-I'm also a bit of a data detective.
-I love the challenge of finding the needles in the haystack, and I'm always looking for new ways to use data to make a difference.

-Whether I'm working on a study design, or analyzing data from a large observational study to identify risk factors for disease or situations, I'm always driven by the same goal: to use data to improve the lives of others.

-**If you're interested in learning more about my work, or if you have a data mystery that needs solving, please don't hesitate to contact me.
-I'm always happy to help.**
+Hi, I'm Blessing, a *Biostatistician at the University of Utah's Study Design and Biostatistics Center*.
+I work at the intersection of **data and medicine**, helping researchers turn complex health data into meaningful insights.

+Whether it's **designing studies, analyzing data, or uncovering hidden patterns**, I'm driven by one goal: *using data to improve lives*.
+I bring curiosity, precision, and a deep commitment to scientific rigor to every project I support.

+If you're working on a research study or facing a data challenge, **I'd love to connect**.